nickcernis/premise-debug/README.md

 Helps to discover possible firewall issues that prevent a WordPress site connecting to API servers.

-Issue and to-dos at https://github.com/nickcernis/premise-debug/issues/.
+Issues and to-dos at https://github.com/nickcernis/premise-debug/issues/.